-- Preview Filters - Enable or disable the rendering of image filters in object previews shown in the Layers and Object Style panels.
+- Preview Filters - Enable or disable the rendering of image filters in object previews shown in the Layers and Appearance panels.

 - Filters in Fast Preview - Enable or disable the rendering of image filters in the fast preview mode.

 - Show Image Proxy - Enable or disable the showing of a gray proxy box instead of the imported image.